-You can customize an error message to display as part of the default oauth error ison error page rendered in the enduser's browser if Rule evaluation fails for an OAuth-type Rule--OAuth Attribute Value, OAuth Groovy Script, and OAuth Scope.
+You can customize an error message to display as part of the default oauth.error.json error page rendered in the end-user's browser if Rule evaluation fails for any OAuth-type Rule (OAuth Attribute Value, OAuth Groovy Script, or OAuth Scope).
 This page is among the templates you can modify with your own branding or other information (see Customize User-Facing Pages).
 The response status code is always 401 with an Unauthorized status message.
 The WWW-Authenticate header value provides information on the OAuth credential the client needs to present.

 For example:

+'''

 HTTP/1.1 401 Unauthorized

 WWW-Authenticate: Bearer realm="test"

+'''